-Scroll down for full video lesson (with tab) of The Boxer by Simon & Garfunkel.
+This is the full guitar lesson for The Boxer by Simon & Garfunkel.

-The Boxer appears on Simon & Garfunkel's fifth studio album 'Bridge Over Troubled Water', which was recorded in 1970.
+The Boxer appears on Simon & Garfunkel's fifth studio album 'Bridge Over Troubled Water'.
 The song was released as a single on the 21st March 1969 and reached number 7 on the US Billboard Hot 100.
 The Boxer was a follow-up to one of the duo's most successful singles 'Mrs Robinson' and Rolling Stone went on to rank it at number 106 on their '500 Greatest Songs of All Time' list.

 - Key - originally in B major but we're doing it in C.

 - Tuning - standard (originally recorded half step down)

 - Difficulty - intermediate

 Get HUNDREDS of fingerstyle video lessons for an incredible 40% OFF!

 Take advantage of this brilliant offer and learn absolutely everything you need to know about fingerpicking.